The Clouds Above Us

-Clouds have existed as long as we have.
+Clouds have existed as long as humans have.
 We see them most everyday.
-As adults, we think less often about where clouds get their color, size and shape, or how the water vapor is visible to us to begin with, yet remain struck by their ubiquity.
-As children, we constantly ask the whys, wheres and hows about clouds, simultaneously gasping at the enormity of these interspacial puppy dogs and bunnies or fire-breathing dragons as they float across the skies.
+As adults, we take for granted where clouds get their color, size and shape, or how the water vapor is visible to us to begin with.
+We are struck by their ubiquity.
+As children, we constantly ask the whys and hows about clouds, simultaneously gasping at the enormity of these interspacial bunnies or fire-breathing dragons as they float across the sky.

 We know that clouds are condensed water vapor - a mass of liquid or frozen water that evaporated from the earth’s lakes, rivers and oceans.
 We know that clouds, in short, represent the rain cycle.
 But should we think much more about these billowing wonders of science?